Apostle Junia: To Make Disciples with a Carrot or a Stick?

 This photo depicts Joanna, wife of Chuza, as Junia in one of over 100 life-sized statues in the 2024 Good Friday Catholic procession of Baliwag, Philippines.
 She is carrying a censer, a metal container used by altar servers for burning incense during liturgy.
 In her other hand is a black cloth, which appears to be a maniple, a symbol of her liturgical authority to serve the Eucharist.

-The Historic Record: The Hammer in Evangelism
+The Historic Record of the Church: The Stick in Evangelism

 "[they] preached the Gospel throughout the whole of Pannonia.
 With St Junia, he was successful in bringing many to Christ and in demolishing many temples of idolatry.
 Both of them had the grace of wonder-working, by which they drove out demons and healed every sort of sickness and disease.
 They both suffered for Christ, and thus received a twofold crown: of apostleship and of martyrdom."